 1.2.3 RSSAC Vice Chair

 The RSSAC Vice Chair is a volunteer position elected by the RSSAC from the primary and alternate representatives.
-The RSSAC Vice Chair is not confirmed by the ICANN Board of Directors.
 The RSSAC Vice Chair substitutes for the RSSAC Chair as needed and serves as an ex officio member of the RSSAC Caucus Membership Committee.
 The RSSAC Vice Chair cannot simultaneously serve as the RSSAC Chair or as the RSSAC Liaison to the ICANN Board of Directors.
 The RSSAC Vice Chair cannot represent the same root server operator as the RSSAC Chair.

 1.2.4 RSSAC Chair and RSSAC Vice Chair Election Procedure